 Now, you can click the issue (step 4), and you’ll see information about why you should fix it and how to fix it.

-The great part is that as you click on different issues in the Accessibility panel, that item will be selected in your document.
-That way, you can easily make the suggested changes.
+The great part is that when you click on different issues in the Accessibility panel, that item is selected in your document.
+Thus, you can easily make the suggested changes.

-Be sure before you send an email that you check the accessibility of your email.
-It will help you put alternate text in and check color contrast and other accessibility checks.
+Be sure to check the accessibility of your email before you send it.
+This will help you put alternate text in, check color contrast, and make other accessibility checks.
 Before clicking send, go to the Review tab and click the Check Accessibility button.

-And, if you’re on Outlook for Mac, you’ll find the process slightly different.
-There’s either a Check Accessibility button right on the mail you’re composing, or if you’re like me, you need to add that button the first time.
+If you’re using Outlook for Mac, the process is slightly different.
+There’s either a Check Accessibility button right on the mail you’re composing, or you need to add that button the first time.

 Adding Check Accessibility in Outlook for Mac